Causes, Effects and Solutions to Mining Pollution

 Another cause of mining pollution is its huge contribution to government revenue.
 The government may be in charge of mining a certain area, or it could be the duty of a particular company.

-Alternatively, they could also pay their taxes when they receive the income from the sale of the products created from precious materials.
+Alternatively, they could also pay their taxes when they receive the income from selling the products created.
 So, you see why the government and organizations rely on mining.
 There’s a steady source of income in it, which results in an unquenchable thirst to engage in more mining activities.

 This is a problem we have to battle with, unfortunately.
 The materials we extract from mines have little to no close replacements.
 So, we cannot halt extraction because these materials have become necessities.